 |ANTHRO 721||Administration and Organization of Museums||3|

-The fifth course requirement (ANTHRO 724) can be satisfied through supplementary coursework at UWM or through completion of a 150-hour internship at the Milwaukee Public Museum or other approved institution.
-Anthropology, Art History, History, and Educational Psychology all offer courses that supplement the Museum Studies curriculum and fulfill the required elective.
-The structure and scheduling of the coursework requires at least two years for completion, since each course is taught only once a year and the four courses must be taken in sequence.
+Anthropology, Art History, History, and Educational Psychology all offer courses that supplement the Museum Studies curriculum and such courses will count as electives.
+The structure and scheduling of the coursework requires at least two years for completion, since each course is taught only once a year and courses must be taken in sequence.

 No more than 20% of the required credits may be taken at an institution other than UWM.
 These courses are subject to Graduate School transfer policy and must be approved by the director of the certificate program.